abdulmajidali053/test-technical-assessments/README.md

 # Test Technical Assessments

-This repository contains a sample mobile application implemented for both iOS and Android platforms.
-It demonstrates various UI components and serves as a foundation for testing various UI components and scenarios.

----

 ## Requirements

-### iOS
-- **Xcode**: Version 15.2 or later
-- **iOS Deployment Target**: iOS 17.1 or later

 ### Android
 - **Android Studio**: Version Ladybug or later
 - **Android SDK**: API Level 26 or higher (running on the device only)